-Acute injuries to the popliteus occur after a significant force to the knee.
-They are common in road traffic accidents or falls where the knee is extended or over straightened.
-It might also be injured through impacts which force the knee out to the side.
+Acute popliteus injuries tend to occur after you have suffered a significant force to your knee.
+These are more common in road traffic accidents or falls where your knee becomes overextended (over-straightened).
+Also, impacts that force your knee out sideways can also tear the Popliteus muscle.

-Popliteus injuries may occur in associated with other injuries such as posterior cruciate ligament tears or occasionally ACL ruptures, as well as being part of the posterolateral corner injury involving a number of other structures in the knee.
+Popliteus injuries may also occur in association with other injuries.
+For example, a torn posterior cruciate ligament, or occasionally ACL ruptures, as well as being part of the posterolateral corner injury involving a number of other structures in the knee.

-Overuse injuries to the popliteus muscle develop gradually and are most common in runners.
-They tend to be due to biomechanical issues and tight hamstring muscles are often partly to blame.
+Overuse injuries to the popliteus muscle develop gradually.
+You will not be able to pinpoint the exact time your injury occurred.
+These are more common in runners and tend to be related to biomechanical issues.
+Tight hamstring muscles are also often partly to blame.

 Treatment of popliteus injuries

 Rest from aggravating activities.
 Complete rest may not be necessary but avoiding anything that causes pain or makes the injury worse should be avoided.

 Apply ice or cold therapy immediately as soon as possible after injury.
 You can initially apply ice or a cold pack for 10 minutes every hour for the first 24 to 48.
 This is the acute stage.

 Do not apply ice directly to your skin as it may cause ice burns.
 Wrap in a wet tea towel first, or better still use a commercially available hot & cold wrap.
 As your symptoms improve you can reduce the number of times per day you apply cold therapy.

 Wear a lightweight knee support to protect your injured muscle in the early stages.
 Later, a heat retainer-type support will encourage blood flow and aid healing.

 Deep tissue sports massage to the Popliteus muscle along with ultrasound therapy may be beneficial.